MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/azure-windows-vm-memory-issue.md

 #### Azure monitoring tools

-Any production system needs consistent monitoring, so we're proactive in getting alerted as well as using it for historic patterns to understand the resource requirements for the app environment better.
+Any production system needs consistent monitoring, so we proactively get alerts as well as use it for historic patterns to understand the resource requirements for the app environment better.
 Luckily, Azure Virtual Machines (both Windows and Linux) are deeply integrated with Azure Monitoring capability, which provides robust automated metrics collection and several avenues to build reports or use third-party tools to build reports your team needs.

 If a critical production VM is hitting a certain resource threshold (for example memory), you can create custom alerts.
 In this case, you can alert a team through email or text.